 The Joint Committee uses general office equipment which is financed under the terms of an operating lease.
-Operating lease rentals paid to lessors in 2015/16 totalled £2k (£12k in 2014-15).
+Operating lease rentals paid to lessors in 2015/16 totalled £2k.

 There are no long-term lease agreements at the balance sheet date.